-In the basement laboratory of Max Bergmann Center for Biomaterials, organic molecules are observed at minus 268 degrees Celsius.
+In the new laboratory of cfaed in the basement of the Barkhausen Building, organic molecules are observed at minus 268 degrees Celsius.
 With a low temperature scanning tunneling microscope, Francesca Moresco and her group analyze the behavior of organic molecules on metallic and semiconductor surfaces.
 Her fundamental research helps to develop new model systems for applications in electronics and computing.

 Since its invention in 1981, scanning tunneling microscopy (STM) has made possible to image surfaces and adsorbates with atomic resolution, but also has opened a completely new way to build structures in a bottom-up approach.
 With this microscope as a tool, a novel scientific and technological approach started, where nanostructures can be built atom by atom.
 Thanks to STM, scientists have today the opportunity to design new functional nanoscale materials and to produce tiny nanomachines.